-If I need one, who is responsible to obtain my visa?
+If I need a visa, who is responsible to obtain it?

-You are responsible for obtaining the proper travel documents for the destinations on your itinerary, including to have a passport valid for at least 6 months from the date of departure and a visa if required.
+You are responsible for obtaining the proper travel documents for the destinations on your itinerary, this includes a passport that is valid for at least 6 month, from date of departure, plus a visa if it required.